intersystems-community/PythonGatewaySamples/Engine.md

 It would use not a complete set of principal components, but a subset of them, which yielded the best `mse` result.
 To clarify:
-- `mse[1:]` - returns a subset of `mse` list with mean square errors for each number of principal components.
+- `mse[1:]` - returns a subset of `mse` list with mean squared errors for each number of principal components.
 - `min(list)` gets the minimal value from `mse` list.
 - `mse.index(value)` returns the position (zero based) of the `value` in `mse` list which turns out to be exactly the number of principal components we need minus one as the list is zero based.
 - Finally, we're creating a new [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) object specifying `n_components` argument - number of components to keep.
 If `n_components` is not set all components are kept.